-As stated above, the PC interface tool, MIB file, EDS and EtherNet_IP Object file, Coil Register file, and Data Point file can be downloaded from remote access control support center link, https://www.nVent.com/en-us/HOFFMAN/remote-access-control.
+As stated above, the PC interface tool, MIB file, EDS and EtherNet_IP Object file, Coil Register file, and Data Point file can be downloaded from remote access control support center link, https://go.nvent.com/remote-access-control-support-center.

-USING NVENT HOFFMAN PC INTERFACE TOOL
+USING HOFFMAN PC INTERFACE TOOL

-nVent HOFFMAN PC Interface Tool gives the user the ability to communicate with nVent HOFFMAN air conditioning unit as to read and write air temperature data, high and low temperature alarm setting, active alarms, and other information from the controller remotely using either Ethernet or USB connection.
-With nVent HOFFMAN PC Interface Tool a user has the ability to remotely manage and monitor hundreds of nVent HOFFMAN air conditioners both domestically and globally at one central location at user's own pace, so long as all air conditioners are configured in the same subnet in the network. nVent HOFFMAN PC Interface Tool also supports text message and email alerting to a service technician when an alarm occurs.
+Hoffman PC Interface Tool gives the user the ability to communicate with Hoffman air conditioning unit as to read and write air temperature data, high and low temperature alarm setting, active alarms, and other information from the controller remotely using either Ethernet or USB connection.
+With Hoffman PC Interface Tool a user has the ability to remotely manage and monitor hundreds of Hoffman air conditioners both domestically and globally at one central location at user's own pace, so long as all air conditioners are configured in the same subnet in the network.
+Hoffman PC Interface Tool also supports text message and email alerting to a service technician when an alarm occurs.
 In addition, the tool also provides data logging capability for data analysis.